pwa-builder/pwa-features/data/markdown/workbox-offline.md

 3. Profit.

-## Extending the workbox service worker
+## Extending your service worker with workbox

 1. Get the dependencies